 and (only if necessary), in this key:

 For more information about changing ownership of a registry key, see the article Take ownership of a registry key.
-Once done, it should be fairly easy to apply the correct permissions for the Base Filtering Service registry key.
+Once done, applying the correct permissions for the Base Filtering Service registry key should be pretty straightforward.

 The next step is to fix the BFE service permissions.